mongodb/terraform-provider-mongodbatlas/examples/azure-atlas-privatelink/Readme.md

 **2\.
 TFVARS**

 Now create **terraform.tfvars** file with all the variable values and make sure **not to commit it**.

+An existing cluster on the project can optionally be linked via the `cluster_name` variable.
+If included, the azure connection string to the cluster will be output.

 **3\.
 Review the Terraform plan. **